stomatology Peanut Butter & Chocolate Chip Cookies” />

 There’s nothing better than a really good cookie.
 Usually when I want one I make Chocolate Chip.
-Because I love a classic cookie with bits of melty bittersweet chocolate, crisp on the outside and chewy on the inside.
+Because I love a classic cookie with bits of melty bittersweet chocolate, hepatitis crisp on the outside and chewy on the inside.
 It’s the kind of thing that makes the world a better place and exactly what I wanted Sunday afternoon.
 So I raided the fridge and pantry to see if I had everything I needed.
 I didn’t.

-After a few minutes of internet searching, I found Smitten Kitchen’s Peanut Butter Cookies and – score! – I had almost all of the ingredients.
+After a few minutes of internet searching, stuff I found Smitten Kitchen’s Peanut Butter Cookies and – score! – I had almost all of the ingredients.
 The only thing I was missing was peanut butter chips.
 I was just going to use more chocolate chips, but then I spotted some dried banana chips in the pantry.
 Banana, peanut butter and chocolate can never be wrong together.
 I knew these would be good.
 Really good.
 Classic Chocolate Chip Cookie good.

 And they were!
 The banana chips gave the cookies a slight crunch and subtle banana flavor.
 Not the overpowering taste of ripe bananas you get with banana bread, but even better with the crunchy/salty peanut butter.
 And of course, chocolate chips make everything better.
 These have got to be some of my favorite cookies of all time.
 I know they’ll be the ones I bring to the beach this summer.
 If you love peanut butter and banana, this is the cookie for you.
 I froze half the batter and am so glad I did.
 Otherwise I’d have to go buy some bigger pants.